 She cared for her elderly parents in their latter years until her father died from cancer in August 2000, and her mother from Alzheimer’s disease in January 2004, but her core experience in the Care Sector comes from the youngest of her three children, Thea – being classified as a “Failed Cot Death” at the age of 9 weeks.

-Thea is now 42 years old, but with the developmental age of around 18 months, she has no speech, is semi-continent and needs 24 hour assistance with everything she does.
+Thea, who is now in her forties, but with the developmental age of around 18 months, she has no speech, is semi-continent and needs 24 hour assistance with everything she does.

 Driven by her experience and by a strong desire to do the utmost for her daughter, Maggie has been extremely active in the voluntary sector for over 30 years, creating, organising and managing services for children and young people with disabilities, providing support for their families – where support systems did not previously exist.

 She was personally responsible for the registration and management of the following charities:

 The Rainbow Club – 1983 (Reg.
 No. 286405)